bio-ontology-research-group/mowl/docs/source/tutorials/embed.rst

 .. code:: python

-   from mowl.corpus.base import extract_and_save_axiom_corpus, extract_annotation_corpus
+   from mowl.corpus.base import extract_and_save_axiom_corpus, extract_and_save_annotation_corpus

    extract_and_save_axiom_corpus(dataset.ontology, "corpus_file_path")
-   extract_annotation_corpus(dataset.ontology, "corpus_file_path")
+   extract_and_save_annotation_corpus(ds.ontology, "corpus_file_path", mode = "a")

 To add annotation textual information to the corpus.
+The parameter `mode` will be used for opening the file where the axioms will be saved.
+In the example above, we want the annotations axioms to be added to the file where the class axioms where already written.